pavlov99/json-rpc/docs/source/django_integration.rst

 .. note:: Django backend is optionally supported.
 Library itself does not depend on Django.

 Django integration is similar project to project.
-Starting from version 1.8.4 json-rpc support it and provides convenient way of integration.
+Starting from version 1.8.4 json-rpc supports it and provides convenient way of integration.
 To add json-rpc to Django project follow steps.

 Create api instance
 -------------------